zhanglab-srm/4Pi-SIM/README.md

 # How to run

-Step 1: Download the example dataset and place the raw data and the 'OTF' folder in the same directory as the main code 'Main_4Pi_SIM_reconstruction.m'.
+Step 1: Download the example dataset and place the raw data and the 'OTF' folder in the same directory as the main code, 'Main_4Pi_SIM_reconstruction.m'.

 The example dataset is available at: https://doi.org/10.6084/m9.figshare.25714068.

-Step 2: Open the code 'Main_4Pi_SIM_reconstruction.m'.
-Set the initial parameter 'isOPLD=1' and run the code.
-When selecting the raw data, the code will automatically determine the OTF with optimal OPLD for Wiener reconstruction.
-If standard reconstruction is preferred, setting the initial parameter to 'isOPLD=0' will bypass OPLD estimation and reconstruct the data using an OTF with zero OPLD.
+Step 2: Open 'Main_4Pi_SIM_reconstruction.m', set the initial parameter 'isOPLD=1', and run the code.
+The code will automatically select the OTF with the optimal OPLD for Wiener reconstruction when the raw data is chosen.
+For standard reconstruction, set the initial parameter to 'isOPLD=0' to bypass OPLD estimation and use an OTF with zero OPLD for data reconstruction.

 # Testing environments
   - Microsoft Windows 11 64-bit